Camberwick Green, Trumpton and Chigley

 Chigley

-In episode 13,"A present for Lord Belborough" ....
+In episode 13, "A present for Lord Belborough" ....

-a couple of good "now you see it,now you don't" continuity blips.
+A couple of good "now you see it,now you don't" continuity blips.

 Shot one [below] just has a tree behind the wall.